 Publications & Presentations

 Dr. Spayde has presented research papers at national and international spine meetings on some of the most innovative techniques in spinal surgery.
-He has published numerous articles in peer reviewed scientific journals.
-Click on a heading below to view more of Dr. Spayde’s research.
+He has published numerous articles in peer-reviewed scientific journals.
+Click on the headings below to view more of Dr. Spayde’s research.

 - E. Spayde, B. Pradhan, R. Delamarter Charité-III versus ProDisc-L Early Head-to-Head Results at a Single Institute.
 The Spine Journal, Volume 6, Issue 5, Pages 97S-98S